-- Income statement includes the expenses and losses that a company incurs during the accounting period.
+- The income statement includes the expenses and losses that a company incurs during the accounting period.

-- Balance sheet consists of the liabilities that the company incurs as of the end of the accounting period.
+- The balance sheet consists of the liabilities that the company incurs as of the end of the accounting period.

 Adjusting Entries helps a company: